theanam/webrtc-test-suite/README.md

     unknown : 0
 }
 ```
-> A point to note here: The current API does not give a count of video output devices, so the count will always be 0.
+> A point to note here: The current API does not give a count of video output devices In some cases doesn't give count for audio output devices too, so these counts will be 0 most of the time.
 The value is put there just for aesthetics.
 Besides, if you can see the output on your display, You definitely have at least one video output, so nothing to freak out 🤞🏼